 Cardamom Health Benefits for Detoxification

-Cardamom helps the body to eliminate waste through the kidneys as it is a diuretic.
-It helps to cleanse the urinary tract, bladder and kidneys, thus removing toxins.
+Cardamom helps the body eliminate waste through the kidneys as it is a diuretic.
+It helps to cleanse the urinary tract, bladder, and kidneys, thus removing toxins.
 It is also said to combat infections, and remove accumulated calcium and urea in the kidneys along with other toxins.
 It is also used in the treatment of genital and urinary infections.
-Gut modulatory, blood pressure lowering, diuretic and sedative activities of cardamom
+Gut modulatory, blood pressure-lowering, diuretic, and sedative activities of cardamom

 In a study conducted to evaluate its antihypertensive potential, and its effect on some of the cardiovascular risk factors in individuals with stage 1 hypertension, results showed that administration of 3 g of cardamom powder to patients with primary hypertension of stage 1 for a period of 12 weeks demonstrated a significantly decreased systolic, diastolic and mean blood pressure.
 (Indian Journal of Biochemistry and Biophysics.
 December 2009)

 - Gargle with an infusion of a tsp each of powdered cinnamon and cardamom, mixed with a glass of water for relief from hoarseness in the throat.

 - Chewing a cardamom pod after a meal, or making a tea with the seeds of 3-4 crushed pods, a pinch of dried ground ginger, and a small pinch of grated nutmeg is an effective home remedy to settle a flatulent rumbling stomach.

 - Shell a green cardamom pod and powder the seeds.
 Take half a tsp of the powdered seeds and boil in a cup of water.
 Cool and drink it, cold, warm, or hot as desired for chronic diarrhoea due to indigestion.
 Cardamom however is constipating and hence should be taken with caution.